 “What is known, however, is that symptoms first start manifesting from infancy or early childhood.
 The child will display shyness, isolation, or discomfort with new places or people.
 Often times, children who do exhibit these tendencies grow out of it, but those with the disorder will become even more shy and isolated with age.”

 That clinched it for me.
 I do not have Avoidant Personality Disorder if it is something that develops in childhood.
-This is not to say that someone else would not have both autism and Avoidant Personality Disorder at the same time.
-I am not a medical or psychological professional so I can only talk about my own experiences and perceptions here, in hopes that it will help others feel less alone or maybe give someone new things to think about and new avenues to explore.
-Even if I’m simply venting my own frustrations to the void, that’s helpful for me.
-So I’ll continue.
+It is not to say that someone else would not have both autism and Avoidant Personality Disorder at the same time.
+I am not a medical or psychological professional, so I can only talk about my own experiences and perceptions here in the hope that it will help others feel less alone or maybe give someone new things to think about and new avenues to explore.

 I effectively have a mimickry of Avoidant Personality Disorder, caused by 50 years of being bullied by others.
 I have carefully studied the bullying and done whatever I could to make it stop.
 I have changed the way I dress, the way I wear my hair, my grooming habits.
 I have tried Dale Carnegie’s methods outlined in his book How to Win Friends and Influence People, I have tried sticking with social groups that center around my interests, I have tried surrounding myself with only fellow Autistics, I have tried blending into the background, and I have tried saying nothing at all ever.

 The bullying will never stop.
 After half a century of it, I have come to realize this.
 It doesn’t stop when you grow up, or when you go to college, or when you find a job, or when you find work that you are good at, or even when you find a community of people who are similarly brained and have all grown up with the same crushing bullying themselves.
 It never stops and the only place where there is no bullying is alone.